th-we/deskflow-wiki/Quick-Start-FAQ.md

 ### Qt `.ui` files change radically between computers

 Different versions of Qt Creator save `.ui` files differently.
 To ensure as much consistency as possible between each OS, use the same version of Qt Creator across Windows, macOS, and Linux.
 This ensures that `.ui` files are at least saved in the same way, which can help to prevent _some_ rendering issues.
-This requires using the [Qt Online Installer](https://www.qt.io/download-open-source) to install Qt Creator instead of a package manager.
 However, this won't fix runtime rendering issues in the built Linux app since it'll be built against a much older version of Qt.

 ### The GUI looks different compared to Qt Creator preview